harrymatthews50/MeshEditor/README.md

  For anybody missing MATLAB's 'cell mode' ... there is a plugin for that:
  1. File>Settings>Plugins
  2. Search for 'pycharm cell mode' and install
-You can then make 'cells' in python scripts between double '##' You may need to restart pycharm Having created this project you can open it again at any point (File>Open) and run and edit scripts according to the required Python interpreter.
+You can then make 'cells' in python scripts between double '##' Having created this project you can open it again at any point (File>Open) and run and edit scripts according to the required Python interpreter.
 ## Integration with MATLAB BatchMapper
 -   If you are also working with the inhouse BatchMapper tool in MATLAB.
 Do not run the cleaning and pose landmarking methods of the BatchMapper (as these are replaced by this tool)